grafana/github-datasource/docs/sources/variables-and-macros/macros.md

 ---
-slug: '/macros'
 title: 'Macros'
 menuTitle: Macros
-description: Using macros for the GitHub data source plugin
+description: Learn about the macros you can use in the GitHub data source plugin for Grafana
 keywords:
   - data source
   - github